 - and the rich seeds of hemp represent a meaningful nutritional contribution to address the world hunger.

-When the international community scheduled cannabis as a narcotic drug, we didn’t know so much about cannabis plant from scientific point of view.
-But since 1965, more than 120 thousands publications about cannabis and cannabinoids were inventoried by the respected “Web & Science“ page.
-And meanwhile, fields of hemp kept growing around the globe, and the demand for hemp product increased.
+When the international community scheduled cannabis as a narcotic drug, we did not know so much about the cannabis plant from a scientific point of view.
+But since 1965, more than 120,000 publications about cannabis and cannabinoids were inventoried by the respected “Web@Science“ page.
+And, meanwhile, fields of hemp kept growing around the globe, and the demand for hemp product increased.
 But hemp farmers and manufactures are still too often getting into trouble because of the lack of clear legal regulation regarding growth and uses.
 No industrial activity can ever get stability without legal regulations.
-In 80’s cannabis become back to the market as industrial hemp crop but since that The Single Convention hasn’t been updated on this issue.
+In the 1980s cannabis returned to the market as industrial hemp crop but since that The Single Convention hasn’t been updated on this issue.

 Canada.
 The number of NPS poses a problem for Canada.
 We need to respond quickly to this threat.
 As highlighted previously, we are facing an opioid crisis.
 It’s difficult to give exact figures, but there were about 700 deaths because of use of fentynol and this is growing.
 The profit margins are high and criminal organisations will continue to sell these products.
 We encourage the international community to take action to share information on existence, prevalence and harms.
 We call on CND to schedule ANPP and NPP into the conventions and we offer our support for this proposal.
 We also encourage the CND to highlight the risks associated with NPS and their harmful effects and share information among law enforcement and health authorities such as what will happen in Bogota and Bangkok.